-I. Secondary Employment
+H. Secondary Employment

-- (1) A law enforcement officer may work not more than 40 hours of secondary employment during a workweek that includes two leave days. - (2) Employees must be off-duty at least eight continuous hours prior to returning to work a regular NRP shift. - (3) Regardless of duty status the next day, employees will only work a maximum of 16 consecutive hours when combining a regularly scheduled shift which includes all hours worked and all offduty secondary employment hours.
+- (1) A law enforcement officer may work not more than 40 hours of secondary employment during a workweek that includes two leave days. - (2) Employees must be off-duty at least eight continuous hours prior to returning to work a regular NRP shift. - (3) Regardless of duty status the next day, employees will only work a maximum of 16 consecutive hours when combining a regularly scheduled shift which includes all hours worked and all off-duty secondary employment hours.
 On non-duty days employees may work a maximum of 16 hours of off-duty secondary employment. - (4) Officers will report for duty fully rested and alert, capable of performing the essential functions of a Natural Resources Police Officer and other duties as assigned.

-J. Take Home Vehicles
+I. Take Home Vehicles / Off-Duty Use

-The Employer will provide each sworn bargaining unit member a vehicle that is appropriate for the employee's duty assignment based on vehicle availability.
-Off-duty usage, other than for commuting purposes or as specifically approved by the Superintendent or his designee, will not be permitted.
+The Employer will provide each bargaining unit member a vehicle that is appropriate for the employee's duty assignment, for commuting purposes and off-duty use, based on vehicle availability.
+The Employer may implement restrictions for off-duty usage but agrees that generally, off-duty use will not be restricted to less than 25 miles from the employee's home or work location.
 This section will not be construed to limit the Employer's right to restrict or eliminate off-duty or commuting vehicle use for a specific employee for disciplinary or performance reasons.

-K. Union Pin
+J. Union Pin